-While the Time Series Prediction Wizard makes predictions based on previous data, the Driver-Based Prediction Wizard fine tunes things further by considering further variables known as drivers.
+While the AIssisted™ Time Series Prediction Wizard makes predictions based on previous data, the AIssisted™ Driver-Based Prediction Wizard fine-tunes results by considering further variables known as drivers.
 A driver is any set of data that affects a target.
 Weather is a common driver, but it means something quite different depending on whether you are predicting bike rentals or movie theater tickets sold.

-The Driver-Based Predictive Forecasting Wizard guides you through the simple, three-step process of bringing predictive forecasting technology to your custom work environment.
-It begins with the Forecast Overview.
+The wizard guides you through the simple, three-step process of bringing predictive forecasting technology to your custom work environment.
+It begins with the Driver-Based Prediction Overview.

-The prediction overview shows the cubes equipped with predictive forecasting.
+The Overview shows the cubes equipped with predictive forecasting.
 You can also see their database and information relevant to their forecast.

 The fields of the Driver-Based Prediction Overview are described below:

 Click New Setup to make a predictive forecast.
-The Driver-Based Prediction Forecasting Wizard will guide you through the necessary steps.
+The wizard will guide you through the necessary steps.

 Time dimension, a